-Today, the U.S. coal fleet is made up of more than 500 electric generating units that total roughly 200,000 megawatts (MW) of electric generating capacity.
+Today, the U.S. coal fleet is made of approximately 400 individual coal-fired electric generating units representing roughly 194,000 megawatts (MW) of electric generating capacity.

-Last year, 44 states relied on coal for electricity.
-Coal produced at least half the electricity in eight states and at least one-quarter of the electricity in 18 states.
+Last year, 42 states relied on coal for electricity.
+Coal provided at least half the electricity in eight states and at least one-quarter of the electricity in 18 states.
 Coal was the largest source of electricity in 15 states.

 The U.S. has over 252 billion tons of recoverable coal reserves.
 That’s more than 450 years of coal at current production levels.

-Two-thirds of the coal fleet is located in ISO/RTO regions:
+Approximately two-thirds of the coal fleet’s generating capacity is located in RTO/ISO regions.

 More than 60 percent of the U.S. coal fleet that existed in 2010 has retired or announced plans to retire by 2030.